varunsridharan/easy-gulp-tasker/README.md

 The below cmd will trigger `gulp.watch` function to keep track of files changes and compiles the given file.
 > $ gulp watch

+The below cmd will trigger a single file to compile
+> $ gulp single --file "dir/your-file-source"

 ---

 ## Builtin Tasks